BoarderGamez/Maste-Ando/README.md

 ## License

 Free to use, share, and remix!
-Made with love and math by Sigma boy 🏳️‍🌈
+Made with love by me

 ---

-**Enjoy your new mood buddy!**
 If you want me to help with updates or features, just shout!